LazerLambda/Promptzl/docs/source/tutorial_init.rst

 Causal Language Models
 ----------------------

-It is also possible to use a *causal language model* in a similar way.
-Here, it is also possible to leverage the fine-tuned nature of novel LLMs, that are aimed at interacting with the user, making finding an appropriate prompt easier.
+It is also possible to use a *causal language model* similarly.
+Here, it is also possible to leverage the The fine-tuned nature of novel LLMs is that they are aimed at interacting with the user, guiding the model to produce the correct output more straightforward (but also has downsides as described in :ref:`tutorial_causal_lms_fine_tuned`)
-Thus, it is possible to instruct the model to generate a certain output, which further improves the classification performance:
+In the following, we will see an example of how a base model without fine-tuning is used for classification:

 .. code-block:: python

+    from datasets import load_dataset
     from promptzl import *
-    from datasets import load_dataset
-    import torch
     from sklearn.metrics import accuracy_score

     dataset = load_dataset("mteb/amazon_polarity")['test'].select(range(1000))